About the Autism Society

 Historic Overview

-The Autism Society was founded in 1965 by Bernard Rimland, Ph.D.
-His book, Infantile Autism: The Syndrome and Its Implications for a Neural Theory of Behavior, was written in late 1964 and was one of the first of its kind.
-In 1968, Ruth Sullivan, Ph.D., became the organization’s first elected president.
-Over the last 55 years, the Autism Society has grown from a handful of parents into the leading source of information, research, reference, and support on the Autism experience.
+The Autism Society was founded in 1965 by Bernard Rimland, Ph.D., and Ruth C. Sullivan, Ph.D, who also became the organization’s first elected president.
+In honor of her son, Joseph, Ruth devoted her life and work to Autism, contributing to significant advancements in disability policy and inclusion.
+The Autism Society has grown from a handful of parents into a nationally, trusted thought leader in the Autism and I/DD communities.
 The Autism Society is the oldest and largest grassroots Autism organization and nationally serves over half a million people per year.
-Throughout the years, the Autism Society has helped millions of Autistic individuals, their families, and support professionals through advocacy, education, services, and support.
+Throughout the years, the Autism Society has helped millions of Autistic individuals, their families, and community members through advocacy, education, resources and community programming.

 Autism Society’s